Lucretiel/hot-takes/takes.md

 - Functions that are only called once are an anti-pattern
 - Function coloring is Good, Actually
 - The hot/cold observable dichotomy is bullshit. *Event streams* may be hot (global) or not, but an observable doesn't do anything but describe what happens when you initiate a subscription.
+- Garbage collection refers to any form of automated memory management, included reference counting and RAII.
+The common Garbage collection first implemented by Lisp and popularized by Java, Python, etc is Tracing Garbace Collection.